Avaiga/taipy-doc/docs/knowledge_base/tutorials/chatbot/index.md

 # Step 5: Create a function to add the new messages to the conversation

 Create a function that gets triggered when the user sends a message.
-This function will add the user's message to the context, send it to the API, get the response, add the response to the context and to the displayed conversation.
+This function adds the user's message to the context, sends it to the API, gets the response, and adds the response to the context and the displayed conversation.

 ```python
 def send_message(state: State) -> None: